Home Buyer Grants

 Note: these are the current figures from Baltimore County – they are subject to change.

 NOTE: If your household income falls under the 80% figure for your household size, you must attend classes for Baltimore County buyers in order to qualify for County SELP and other County programs.
-HARBEL Housing Partnership and Diversified Housing Development give classes for County buyers.
+Belair-Edison Neighborhoods, Inc., Diversified Housing Development, Eastside Community Development Corp., HARBEL Housing Partnership and St. Ambrose Housing Aid Center give classes for County buyers.
 Your loan officer or real estate agent can tell you about other home buyer assistance programs for which you may be qualified, through the State, County, Federal and specific lender programs.

 Housing Counseling Certification Providers – contact them for upcoming classes